Kyza/nests/README.md

 # Nests

-Simple stores with a lot of control.
+Easy state storage with a lot of control.

 ```js
 import { Nest, NestEvents } from "nests";